MikeMpapa/CogBeacon-MultiModal_Dataset_for_Cognitive_Fatigue/README.md

 * **Raw EEG :** at a sampling frequency of 220 Hz
 * **Absolute Frequency Bands (A):** gamma 32-100 Hz (*&gamma;*), beta 13-32 Hz (*&beta;*), alpha 8-13 Hz (*&alpha;*), theta 4-8 Hz (*&theta;*) and delta 0.5-4Hz (*&delta;*) at sampling frequency of 10 Hz.
 The absolute band power for a given frequency range is the logarithm of the sum of the Power Spectral Density of the EEG data over that frequency range.
   <p align="center"><img src="https://github.com/MikeMpapa/CogBeacon-MultiModal_Dataset_for_Cognitive_Fatigue/blob/master/Absolute%20Frequency%20Band.png"></p>
+  where f_low and f_high are the minimum and maximum frequencies of frequency band x and G is the FFT of the raw EEG signal g.
 * **Relative Frequency Bands (R):** &gamma;, &beta;, &alpha;, &theta; and &delta; at sampling frequency of 10 Hz.
 The relative band powers are calculated by dividing the absolute linear-scale power in one band over the sum of the absolute linear-scale powers in all bands.
   <p align="center"><img src="https://github.com/MikeMpapa/CogBeacon-MultiModal_Dataset_for_Cognitive_Fatigue/blob/master/Relative%20Frequency%20Band.png"></p>
+  where x is one of the five frequency bands.
-* **Session Score for each Frequency band (S):** A value computed by comparing the current value of a band power to its history in sampling frequency of 10 Hz.
+* **Session Score for each Frequency band (S):** A value computed by comparing the current value f a band power to its history in sampling frequency of 10 Hz.
+This value is mapped to a score etween 0 and 1 using a linear function that returns 0 if the current value is equal to or below the 10th percentile of the distribution of band powers, and returns 1 if it’s equal to or above the 90th percentile.
+Linear scoring between 0 and 1 is done for any value between these two percentiles.
 * **Signal Quality Indicator:** An integer value from 1 (optimal quality) to 4 (very bad quality).

 ### 2. Facial Keypoints: